RaghaviRajumohan/rhythmsofdata/index.md

 <h3>YouTube Comments Sentiment Analysis</h3>

 <p>
-This project explores the sentiment behind audience reactions to YouTube videos in the music industry.
-Using the YouTube API, I extracted video metadata and comments, performed data cleaning, and built a machine learning model to classify comments as positive, neutral, or negative.
-I also conducted a regression analysis using sentiment scores and engagement metrics (likes, comments) to predict video view counts.
-This work provides actionable insights for optimizing content strategies and deepening audience connections for artists and industry stakeholders.
+This project analyzes audience sentiment in the music industry by leveraging the YouTube API to extract video metadata and comments.
+I performed data cleaning and developed a machine learning model to classify comments into positive, neutral, or negative sentiment.
+Additionally, I conducted a regression analysis to examine the relationship between sentiment scores, engagement metrics (e.g., likes, comments), and video view counts.
+The findings offer actionable insights to optimize content strategies and enhance audience engagement, empowering artists and industry stakeholders to strengthen connections with their audiences.
 </p>

 <div style="display: flex; justify-content: space-between; align-items: flex-start; gap: 20px; margin-top: 20px;">